eriksjolund/podman-socket-activation/README.md

 Let us consider the situaition when systemd starts the systemd user services for a user directly after a reboot.
 If lingering is enabled for a user and the user is not logged, the first started Podman systemd user service will notice that the Podman user namespace is missing and will thus try to create it.
-This creation that normally succeeds, fails when RestrictAddressFamilies is used.
+This normally succeeds, but when RestrictAddressFamilies is used it fails.

 The reason is that using RestrictAddressFamilies in an unprivileged systemd user service implies [`NoNewPrivileges=yes`](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#NoNewPrivileges=), which prevents __/usr/bin/newuidmap__ and __/usr/bin/newgidmap__